lukifer23/Matrix0/docs/roadmap.md

 ---

-**Matrix0 v1.1** - Active development version with operational training pipeline
+**Matrix0 v2.0** - Active development version with operational training pipeline and SSL foundation

 *This roadmap is a living document and will be updated as priorities and requirements evolve.*